 Enjoy Reykjavik’s Shopping

 There are many opportunities for shopping in Reykjavik.
-The main shopping street is Laugavegur, located in the downtown area, and throughout the city, you will find markets, malls and more.
+The main shopping street is Laugavegur, located in the downtown area but throughout the city you will also find markets, malls and more.
 Be sure to pick up an iconic Icelandic sweater before you leave.

 Kolaportið Flea Market is a budget market housed in an industrial building by the Reykjavik harbor.
 This weekend market is worth a stroll around for anyone who likes to pick up a bargain.
 Stalls sell anything from second hand clothes, antiques and crafts to local produce and fish delicacies.

 The city’s shopping streets are easily accessible from the lavish Radisson Blu 1919 Hotel, Reykjavik.
-Return to the hotel to enjoy the best added services and get some rest after a spot of fun retail therapy.
+Return to the hotel to enjoy modern amenities and get some rest after a spot of fun retail therapy.